iip-ecosphere/platform/platform/documentation/devel/debugApps.md

 # oktoflow platform: App debugging

+This document aims at collecting topics and techniques on developing oktoflow apps.

+## Typical Issues and Resolutions

-This document aims at collecting potential issues and resolutions when developing oktoflow apps.
-Although the first impression might be that the platform is not doing it's job, in particular also the service code parts contributed by you might be the culprit.
+Although a first impression might be that oktoflow is not doing it's job, in particular also the service code parts contributed by you might be the culprit.
+Below, we list questions, properties and topics that shall help thinking out-of-the-box when app execution issues occur.

 * Is your code correct?
   * Syntax checking and (for Java compiability) are covered by the build process.